-Inmocrowd: Offers investment opportunities from different participatory financing platforms specialized in Real Estate Crowdfunding.
+Inmocrowd: Offers investment opportunities from different participatory financing platforms specialists in Real Estate Crowdfunding.

-Your real estate crowdfunding: Founded in 2016 based in Barcelona, the crowdfunding platform supports investments from € 5000
+Your real estate crowdfunding: Founded in 2016 with headquarters in Barcelona, the crowdfunding platform admits investments from € 5000

-Urbanitae: Founded in 2017 based in Madrid, it has attended a round of financing for a total of € 1 M, the minimum investment varies according to the project, but it will usually be € 500.
+Urbanitae: Founded in 2017 with headquarters in Madrid, it has attended a financing round for a total of € 1 M, the minimum investment varies depending on the project, but it will generally be € 500.

 Real estate crowdfunding in EUROPE

-Real estate crowdfunding was later implemented in Europe than in the US or South America, currently the country with more projects and implementation of this real estate investment model is Britain, followed by France and Germany.
+Real estate Crowdfunding was implemented later in Europe than in the US or South America, currently the country with the most projects and implementation of this real estate investment model is Great Britain, followed by France and Germany.

-There is still no regulation in the EU on Real Estate Crowdfunding, the European Commission has launched a legislative proposal in order to establish a common framework of participatory financing platforms, so that companies dedicated to the sector can act within the European single market , since certain countries of the European Union like Great Britain, France Austria and Spain do exist that there is a specific regulation, but different in each one of them.
+There is still no regulation in the EU on Real Estate Crowdfunding, the European Commission has launched a legislative proposal in order to establish a common framework for participatory financing platforms, so that companies dedicated to the sector can act within the European single market Since certain countries of the European Union such as Great Britain, France, Austria and Spain do have specific regulations, but different in each of them.

-Ifunded: Starts its activities in Berlin 2016, has attended two rounds of financing worth € 4M, allows investments from € 500.
+Ifunded: Starts its activities in Berlin 2016, has attended two financing rounds worth € 4M, allows investments from € 500.